Wikia/guidelines/SeleniumCodingConventions.md

 }
 ```

 ### open prefix

-For each method that opens a new page, use "open" prefix .
+For each method that opens a new page, use "open" prefix.

 ```java
 public SpecialWikiActivityPageObject openSpecialWikiActivity(String wikiURL) {